Baegll/MindThrusters2/content/CHARACTERS/PCs/Xanavaika.md

 <!OOC>Can know where people are by psychic energy potentially
 Can Read Undercommon

+In his trial, he sees Zendus who says he is dead because of Xan.
+His master will be coming for him and things will be harder to explain.
+Zendus then breaks his neck and dies.

 Running from [[Chastara]]'s [[For the Republic's Records]]

 #PlayerCharacter